-The Causes Of Urine Leakage In Women
+The Causes Of Urine Leakage In Women And The Solutions

 By Lauren Ohayon

-“I’m Really Embarrassed to Admit This, but I Leak Pee”
+“I’m Really Embarrassed To Admit This, But I Leak Pee”

 Almost every day in my online forum group, I see a post along these lines: “I’m really embarrassed to admit this, but I leak pee when I sneeze.
 I’ve been doing Kegels constantly, but they don’t seem to help.
 Does anyone know what I can do?”

 Leaking of any form sucks.
 Sneeze pee, jump pee, run pee.
 Pee that comes out when you least desire and expect it.
-But this is more than a pesky nuisance to be ignored; on the contrary, not addressing leak pee can make the issue worse over time.
+But this is more than a pesky nuisance to be ignored; on the contrary, not addressing incontinence can make the issue worse over time.
 It is always a good idea to see a doctor about any health concerns.

 The first potential solution most women think of when they start leaking is Kegel exercises.
 And this makes some sense—as the squeezing/tightening of the vagina should strengthen a weak pelvic floor.
 But Kegels aren’t always the answer.
 Let’s break it down a bit…